GreenAlgorithms/GreenAlgorithms4HPC/README.md

                         (default: today)
   --filterCWD           Only report on jobs launched from the current
                         location.
-  --reportBug           In case of a bug, this flag logs jobs informations so
+  --reportBug           In case of a bug, this flag logs jobs informations next to `myCarbonFootprint.sh` so
                         that we can fix it.
 Note that this will write out some basic information about your jobs, such as runtime, number of cores and memory usage.